auto3t/docs/mkdocs/docs/movie/add.md

 If available, each movie will show:

-- Artwork directly hotlinked from tvmaze
+- Artwork directly hotlinked from themoviedb
 - Title with release Year
 - ID: That is themoviedb internal movie ID.
 Click on the link to open the page on [themoviedb.org](https://www.themoviedb.org).
 - Description: Show description